Dashlane Review: Is It the Best Password Manager in 2025?

 Dashlane is one of the first password managers on the market to offer passkey support.
 The passkey feature eliminates the need for you to create complex passwords, making the authentication process when logging into websites quicker and more secure.

-Dashlane’s mobile apps also now support passkeys.
+Dashlane’s mobile apps support passkeys, too.
 I tested it on my phone and had no problem saving and storing passkeys.
-Keep in mind that it only works on Android 14 and iOS 17, though — if you’re using Android 9 to 13, you can manage your passkeys in the app, but you can’t create or use them.
+Keep in mind that it only works on Android 14 and iOS 17 or later, though — if you’re using Android 9 to 13, you can manage your passkeys in the app, but you can’t create or use them.

 Dashlane Security Features — Top-Notch Security, Plus a Bundled VPN